tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 Devices, generally every peripheral attachment of a PC that is not the CPU itself, is presented to the system as an entry in the `/dev` directory.

 [Table 3-4.
 Common devices](https://tldp.org/LDP/intro-linux/html/sect_03_02.html#AEN2726)

-## `/etc`

-if you were to look at the contents of /etc/passwd, you’d see a single line for every account that exists.

-`syslog` is a system user.

-Once upon a time, an encrypted version of each user’s password would also have been included here.
-For practical reasons, because the passwd file must remain readable by anyone on the system, it was felt that including even encrypted passwords was unwise.
-Those passwords were moved to /etc/shadow.
-Using `sudo` permissions, you should take a look at that file with its encrypted passwords on your own system.
-Here’s how:

-`sudo cat /etc/shadow`

 ## Window Subsystem for Linux